The 2026

 Hay: We will have a mountain mix available for purchase at camp, we will bring a small load up from dry storage at Tennessee’s place daily so it won’t get wet.
 When the trailer comes around, just wave us down and we’ll get you some hay, you can pay cash on the spot, or put it on your rider number “tab” at the registration barn to be paid before your departure.

-OUT VET CHECK FOOD: As always, “the moms” will have snack/lunch items (sandwich fixings, chips, candy, drinks… and salted jello shots!) available to riders during the OUT vet check.
-Debby Blouin and Neecee Lane provide this lunch for you, please thank them when you are out there!
+OUT VET CHECK FOOD: As always, Debby Blouin and Neecee Lane will have hearty snack/lunch items available to riders during the OUT vet checks.
+Debby and Neecee provide this lunch for you because they are awesome humans, please thank them when you are out there!

 PHOTOGRAPHY: Merri Melde did an awesome job in 2021, 2022, and 2023, and she will be taking pictures again this year!
 View and purchase pictures on her Equestrian Vagabond page by clicking here.